Skip to main content

 Marcus Brookes

-Marcus is chief investment officer and managing director of Quilter Investors.
-Marcus joined Quilter Investors in December 2021 from Schroders Personal Wealth, where he also held the role of chief investment officer.
-He has considerable investment management experience with a deep understanding of the multi-asset sector having managed multi-manager fund ranges for more than 20 years.
+Marcus is both the Chief Executive Officer and Chief Investment Officer of Quilter Investors.
+Marcus joined Quilter Investors in December 2021 from Schroders Personal Wealth, where he also held the role of Chief Investment Officer.
+Marcus has considerable investment management experience with a deep understanding of the multi-asset sector, having managed multi-manager fund ranges for more than 25 years at Schroders, Cazenove Capital, Gartmore, and Insight Investments.